Last updated June 2026

 What is AI Training?

-AI training in the modern Australian context is practical, role-based capability work that teaches teams how to apply generative AI tools — ChatGPT, Microsoft Copilot, Anthropic Claude, GitHub Copilot, Atlassian Rovo, and the sovereign GovAI Chat for Australian Government — to the work they already do.
-It is not coding bootcamps, prompt-engineering certifications, or theoretical AI literacy.
-It is operational skills that change how your team produces, reviews, summarises, drafts, analyses, and decides.
+AI training is practical, role-based capability work that teaches your team to apply generative AI tools, ChatGPT, Microsoft Copilot, Claude, GitHub Copilot, to the work they already do.
+It is not a coding bootcamp or an abstract literacy course.
+It is hands-on time changing how your people produce, review, summarise, draft, analyse and decide, so the improvement shows up in their day-to-day output.

 Why Australian Businesses Need AI Training